 It had not been quite clear what happened to Rayna Rison when, at age 16, she disappeared in 1993, to be found dead a month later in an Indiana pond by a fisherman.
 The case was ruled a homicide and in 1993 aired on “America’s Most Wanted.”
 It remained unsolved until just this year when an arrest was made involving her former boyfriend, Jason Tibbs, now 38.
 In August, prosecutors charged Tibbs with allegedly strangling her to death following an argument about the two of them getting back together, reports the NW Times.
 It was not forensic evidence, but the July 2013 testimony of a former friend, Eric Freeman, who said he saw Tibbs strangle Rison and then assisted him in disposing of her body in the pond.
 The defense has questioned the credibility of Freeman’s statement, given that prosecutors offered him immunity.
 It’s not clear what the outcome of the criminal proceedings against Tibbs will be, but at least Rison’s family now has some idea of what might have happened when she disappeared that evening after work in 1993.

 Sadly enough, when the death of a homeless or transient person occurs, not as much attention might be given to solving the crime.
 This was not the case with transient Sara Lynn Wineski, who was found strangled and raped outside a then-Ronald McDonald House in St. Petersburg, Fla., in 2005.
 Screams were heard about 11 p.m. on May 21, 2005, reported 10-News, but it was not until the following afternoon that her body was found under a deck behind the house.
-DNA evidence was collected at the scene, but progress had never been made until this year when it was linked to Raymond Samuels, now 31.
-He has been in prison since 2006 in Ohio for attempted murder and kidnapping and will be extradited to Florida, according to The Republic.
+DNA evidence was collected at the scene, but progress had never been made until this year when it was linked to Raymond Samuels, aged 31 as of this writing (November, 2013).
+He has been in prison since 2006 in Ohio for attempted murder and kidnapping and will be extradited to Florida.
 Investigators indicate that Samuels, also a transient, was in the area at the time of Wineski’s death.
 According to investigators, it was DNA that was imperative to solving this crime, and, as a result, Samuels now faces first-degree murder charges.

 Detectives brought up three first-degree murder charges against Donna Perry, 61, at the end of October 2013 for allegedly killing three prostitutes in 1990 in Spokane, Wash., with a .22-caliber handgun.
 At of time of the murders, it was thought that the deaths of all three women, Yolanda Sapp, 26, Nickie Lowe, 34, and Kathleen Brisbois, 38, were related, but the connection didn’t become clear until this year, reports The Spokesman-Review.
 Perry, who was actually Douglas Perry prior to a 1990 sex change, was arrested in 2012 on federal charges of possession of illegal firearms.
 The investigation into the deaths of the three women had been re-opened in 2005 with DNA evidence submitted in 2009 and sent through a federal database, which eventually matched to Perry.
 Other evidence, like women’s panties that looked old were found in Perry’s closet.
 She has been moved from prison in Texas to Spokane to face charges.